I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Zelda the vulture was one of many of The Addams Family’s pets on the TV series, this particular pet belonging to Morticia.
 They also had a lion named Kitty Kat, a tarantula named Homer, an Octopus named Aristotle, and a lizard named Isolde to name a few.

 What are your favorite incarnations of The Addams Family?
 What did I miss?
-Are you looking forward to the new film?
 Who did you vote for in the poll?
 Leave a comment below!